 Students who fail two courses, fail one course and earn a C- average in others, or have a dramatic swing in their overall academic performance for a given semester will be placed on Academic Probation the following semester.
-Academic Probation is a warned status that signifies that the student is not meeting the academic expectations of the school.
+Academic Probation is a warned status that signifies the student is not meeting the academic expectations of the school.
 A plan of consistent follow up with the student's advisor, parents, and counselor will be set in place.
-Weekly meetings with teachers, regular progress checks, and loss of privileges may all result from being placed on Academic Probation.
+Weekly meetings with teachers, regular progress checks, and loss of privileges (including but not limited to participation in extracurricular activities) may all result from being placed on Academic Probation.